10 Small Business Opportunities to Start Right Now

 Make the big score by developing an app that becomes wildly popular or cash in on the increasing number of businesses that want branded apps of their own.

 There are nearly 10 billion cups of tea drunk each year, according to Statistics Canada, and Canadians' tea consumption is expected to rise 40% by 2020, according to a government agency report on food trends published by Agriculture and Agri-Food Canada, driven by a soaring interest in health and wellness.

 And don’t limit yourself to thinking of a little retail store with shelves of canisters full of loose green and black tea.
 The trends are towards peppier, stranger flavours including maple, popcorn and even birthday cake, and even tea cocktails are making an appearance.

 Only 20 percent of Canadians have confidence in their math and money skills as they relate to helping plan for a secure financial future, according to a survey by Ipsos Reid for ABC Life Literacy Canada – which means that there is a huge pool of people in Canada who need and want help with their finances.

 One would presume that Americans share a similar lack of confidence in their numeracy skills as in the U.S., financial advising jobs are expected to be one of the faster-growing occupations over the next decade, with a projected growth rate of 32% between 2010 and 2020, according to the Bureau of Labor Statistics.

 Retirement planning, financial planning for small business owners – whatever the specialty, this is a real growth industry.

 Showrooming, the practice of looking at merchandise in a traditional retail store and then shopping online to purchase the product, usually at a lower price, is becoming the new norm for North American shoppers.
-U.S. retail ecommerce sales reached $186.2 billion, an increase of 16% increase compared with $390.99 billion in 2016.
+U.S. retail ecommerce sales reached $453.46 billion in 2017, an increase of 16% increase compared with $390.99 billion in 2016.
 That’s the highest growth rate since 2011, when online sales grew 17.5% over 2010 (Internet Retailer).